Floral isolation: Morphological Isolation

 Mechanical or morphological isolation is a form of floral isolation where the characteristics of the flower prevents reproduction between species.
 These morphological differences primarily affect the positioning of reproductive structures within flowers and control the placement of pollen on the pollinator’s body to promote transfer within the same species.
 For example, flowers of Salvia mellifera have anthers and stigmas which are positioned to contact the dorsal surface of the bumblebee abdomen while flowers of the co-occurring Salvia apiana place pollen on the bumblebee’s flanks.

 Ethological Isolation

 Ethological isolation is a form of floral isolation caused predominantly by the behavior of pollinators.
 Flowers can have morphological features which attract or reward specific types of pollinators.
-The relationship between floral signals and pollinators can promote floral constancy, where different pollinators preferentially visit one species over other others.
+The relationship between floral signals and pollinators can promote floral constancy, where different pollinators preferentially visit one species over others.
 The color or odor of flowers promotes this isolation as plants effectively manipulate the behavior of their animal pollinators.
 An example of this type of manipulation is found in orchids as they mimic female bees and wasps in order to attract male pollinators as a form of sexual deception referred to as pseudocopulation.